PaddiM8/luno-lei/content/_index.md

 `measure`, `reduce`, etc. can be derived from the same root word using simple grammatical rules.

-In cases where word building is not enough, words are combined, sometimes in poetic ways.
-There is no word for `sun`, but it could, for example, be expressed by saying `the light that nature holds` (valosva luono lavopi) or simply `nature light` (luonovalosva) depending on context.

 ### What it is
 * The entire language could fit on a poster
 * Optimised for getting by with a small vocabulary
 * Has a rich and flexible grammar
+* A fun way to play around with language and finding creative ways of expressing oneself

 ### What it is not
-* Not as simple as Toki Pona
+* Not as simple as Toki Pona - being as easy as possible to learn is not a goal
 * Often does not result in compact sentences
 * Not meant to allow for particularly precise communication, similar to Toki Pona